AhmedMousa101/Gitlet-Project/README.md

 To find commits that contain a given message:
 `java gitlet.Main find [commit message]`

-To see the status (current branch, staged files, removed files, modified not staged for files, and untracked files):
+To see the status (current branch, staged files, removed files, and untracked files):
 `java gitlet.Main status`

 To checkout a file: